jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Operation-Guide/Security-Group-Configuration.md

 3. Click the **Add New Rules** button at the bottom of the page to add a new outbound rule for the current security group, select the outbound rule type.
 The system will automatically match the corresponding protocol according to the selected outbound rule type, and then set the port in proper order (which supports a single port number, such as 80, and also supports a port range such as: 80-8080), destination IP (which supports a single IP or CIDR) to complete the configuration of an outbound rule;

+     When the protocol type can only be an IPv4 address (e.g. ICMP protocol) or IPv6 address (e.g. ICMPv6 protocol), please enter a correct address

 4. You can also edit the security group outbound rules that have been added on the page at any time;

 5. Click the **Delete** button in the operation column to delete a corresponding outbound rule;